By Ken Zurski

-That year, Ross’s last surviving grandson William Canby went before the Historical Society in Philadelphia and told an amazing story about his grandmother, General George Washington, and the birth of the American Flag.
+That year, Ross’s last surviving grandson William Canby went before the Historical Society in Philadelphia and told an amazing story about General George Washington, his grandmother and the birth of the American Flag.

 According to Canby, Washington had visited Ross’s upholstery shop in Philadelphia with a sketch idea for a unified flag and asked if Betsy could recreate it.
 “With her usual modesty and self-reliance,” Canby related, “she did not know, but said she could try.”

 Canby says among other revisions, Betsy suggested that the stars be five-pointed rather than six as Washington had proposed (Washington thought the six-pointed star would be easier to replicate).
 The story was as revealing as it was skeptical.
 No one had heard of Betsy Ross and previous stories of the first flag was apocryphal at best.
 There were many nonbelievers and even today historians have doubts.
 There are no records to support Canby’s claim, they insist, even though Canby had signed affidavits to back up his story.

 At the time of Washington’s proposed visit in 1777, Ross would have been in her 20’s.
 Her life was typical for a young women at the time.
 She endured two marriages that ended tragically (her first and second husband’s death were both attributed to war.)
 A third marriage produced five children.
 She passed away in 1836 at the age of 84.
 There is no documentation that she publicly promoted her own role in making of the flag – or was even asked.
 Apparently only her family knew.